iospod1/groupproject/README.md

 - (Create/LEAGUETABLE) Create a new league table object
 3. **User Screen**
 - (Read/GETFAVORITETEAM) Query logged to show user's favorite team

+## User Stories

+The following functionality is included in the App:

+- [ ] User sees Launch Screen upon launch of App.
+- [ ] User can navigate to different Views with Navigation Bar
+- [ ] User can see rolling list of teams in "Teams" page
+- [ ] User can see rolling list of players in "Players" page